Forbidden mechanism: Gamma decay

 The most common mechanism for suppression of the rate of gamma decay of excited atomic nuclei, and thus make possible the existence of a metastable isomer for the nucleus, is lack of a decay route for the excited state that will change nuclear angular momentum (along any given direction) by the most common (allowed) amount of 1 quantum unit $\hbar$ of spin angular momentum.
 Such a change is necessary to emit a gamma-ray photon, which has a spin of 1 unit in this system.
 Integral changes of 2, 3, 4, and more units in angular momentum are possible (the emitted photons carry off the additional angular momentum), but changes of more than 1 unit are known as forbidden transitions.
 Each degree of forbiddenness (additional unit of spin change larger than 1, that the emitted gamma ray must carry) inhibits decay rate by about 5 orders of magnitude.
-The highest known spin change of 8 units occurs in the decay of Ta-180m, which suppresses its decay by a factor of 10^{35} from that associated with 1 unit, so that instead of a natural gamma decay half-life of 10^{−12} seconds, it has a half-life of more than 10^{23} seconds, or at least 3 x 10^{15} years, and thus has yet to be observed to decay.
+The highest known spin change of 8 units occurs in the decay of Ta-180m, which suppresses its decay by a factor of 10^{35} from that associated with 1 unit, so that instead of a natural gamma decay half-life of 10^{−12} seconds, it has a half-life of more than 10^{23} seconds, or at least 3 × 10^{15} years, and thus has yet to be observed to decay.

 Although gamma decays with nuclear angular momentum changes of 2, 3, 4, etc., are forbidden, they are only relatively forbidden, and do proceed, but with a slower rate than the normal allowed change of 1 unit.
 However, gamma emission is absolutely forbidden when the nucleus begins and ends in a zero-spin state, as such an emission would not conserve angular momentum.
 These transitions cannot occur by gamma decay, but must proceed by another route, such as beta decay in some cases, or internal conversion where beta decay is not favored.